tewaltpro/Hack-Client-for-NeoForge-1.21.1/README.md

 # Hack Client for 1.21.1 (NeoForge)

+#BLUR FIX + MENU RESIZE
+##Credit to Kenzo101_studios for the original Wurst derived Hack Client for NeoForge.
+##I, tewaltpro, have since addressed some issues with it including the accidental blur overlay of the ClickGUI along with a resizing of the hack menu.
+Enjoy!

 A Wurst-like hack client for Minecraft 1.21.1 with a NeoForge target.

 ## Quick start